 Thermal Management

-Gaming laptops run hot – this is normal and expected.
-Temperatures of 80-95C under load are typical for high-performance models.
-Modern laptops have thermal throttling to protect components.
+Gaming laptops run hot.
+Temperatures of 80-95C under load are normal for high-performance hardware.
+Modern laptops use thermal throttling to protect components.
+Look for advanced cooling like liquid metal compounds, vapor chambers, or multi-fan designs.

 Battery Life Reality